 This week, I announced two things that may help:

 - If you are laid off or one of the many experiencing economic hardship, I’m offering No-charge / No-obligation office hours in 30-minute blocks to address your personal situation.
 Private and confidential.
 No shame.
-I’ve been through this myself and you can read about it at About Mike Kastler
+I’ve been through this myself and you can read about it at Meet Mike Kastler Financial Advisor

 - No-charge use of our financial planning software for some basic functions like a financial dashboard, budgeting, and setting goals.
 It may be just what you need to figure out where you’re at, especially now.
 You can read more about it and start your financial planning journey as a do-it-yourselfer here: Our Financial Planning Software